group of sponsored children in india wearing pink and red shirts

 Girls’ Education

 India continues to be a patriarchal society where women and girls have fewer opportunities than men and boys.
 In 2009, the Indian parliament passed the Right to Education Act, which guaranteed a free education for all children up to age 14.
 This marked a watershed moment in the country’s history.
-Today, however, more than 30 million Indian children are out of school, 40% of them adolescent girls.
+Today, however, some 1.17 million Indian children are out of school, many of them adolescent girls.
 The vast majority of these girls are growing up in slum communities and rural areas where traditional gender roles continue to shape women’s lives.

 When a girl stays in school and continues her education, she becomes empowered to someday earn an independent living and end the cycle of poverty in her family.
 Girls who drop out of school have fewer opportunities and run the risk of becoming a child bride.

-According to a 2019 report by UNICEF, India is home to more than 223 million child brides, nearly half marrying before the age of 15.
+According to a recent report by UNICEF, India is home to more than 223 million child brides, nearly half marrying before the age of 15.
 Child brides are more likely to experience domestic violence, become infected with HIV/AIDS, have more children and experience complications during pregnancy and childbirth.
-The COVID-19 pandemic significantly increased the risk of child marriage among girls in India .
+The COVID-19 pandemic significantly increased the risk of child marriage among girls in India.

 Learn how Holt sponsors and donors help girls in India get an education, break the cycle of poverty and stay safe from child marriage.

-Holt Partner Empowers Caregivers Through Job Training Program
+Holt Partner Empowers Women Through Job Training Program

 Read more stories about how sponsors and donors help children thrive in India.